July 24, 2025

 ACH vs. wire transfer: Key differences at a glance

-Here’s a quick comparison of the key differences between ACH transfers and wire transfers to help you determine which payment option is best for your business needs:
+Here’s a quick comparison of the key differences between ACH transfers and wire transfers to help you determine which payment option is best for your needs:

 Criteria